 A JD/MBA degree can open many professional doors.
 However, candidates must carefully weigh their decision to pursue this degree because the investment of both time and money can be significant.
-Whether a JD/MBA makes sense will strongly depend on the long-term view of its ROI; the degree will pay varying dividends over time as one progress into more senior roles at large law firms and companies.
+Whether a JD/MBA makes sense will strongly depend on the long-term view of its ROI; the degree will pay varying dividends over time as one progresses into more senior roles at large law firms and companies.

 1. Cross-Functional and Complementary Skill Set

 The JD/MBA program will develop a complementary skill set that can be leveraged throughout disparate professional careers.
-Success in law school depends upon one’s individual performance and strength in areas such as effective writing, oration, information synthesis, and logical reasoning.
+Success in law school depends upon one’s individual performance and strength in areas such as writing, oration, information synthesis, and logical reasoning.
 Answers to questions are often nebulous, ultimately warranting a conclusion that is based on analogy and inference.

 Business school, on the other hand, typically involves a more objective approach to problem solving by leveraging empirical evidence and using past performance to develop current solutions and predict future results.
 In addition, students build upon their soft skills via team-based assignments and experiential learning opportunities.